MRI-Lab-Graz/bidspm/README.md

 - `DATASET`: Boolean - whether to perform dataset-level analyses
 - `MODELS_FILE`: Name of the BIDS-StatsModel JSON file
 - `TASKS`: List of fMRI tasks to process
+- `SUBJECTS`: List of specific subjects to process (optional - if omitted, all subjects found will be processed)

 ### 2. Container configuration (`container.json`)